mariolamacchia/matrix-operations/README.md

 -----------

 Please, feel free to use this code as you need.
 Any issue or pull request would be greatly appreciated.

+I apologize for using Italian in my source code, I am asked to write file names and comments in my mother tongue.
+I will translate everything as soon as I have time.